DuoL/Event_Recommendation_Java/README.md

 4. RecommendPage

 ## Database [link](https://github.com/DuoL/Event_Recommendation_Java/tree/master/src/db)
 I used two kinds of DB
 	1. MySQL (for project purpose)
 	2. MongoDB (extensible for MapReduce)

 ## Algorithm [link](https://github.com/DuoL/Event_Recommendation_Java/tree/master/src/algorithm)
+1. Online: I've used content-based recommendation algorithm to deal with not too much users at the very beginning.
+2. Offline:
+	2.1 Purify Algorithm: clean the data and format them into a JSON file
+	2.2 Find Peak: find the right time for us to do data analysis when offline

 ## Items